BeauxBarker/jekflix-blog-1st/_posts/2024-06-17-how-to-sublimate-on-shipping-boxes.md

 * **Consistent Coating**: Ensure an even application of SubliSnap to avoid any blotchy or uneven areas.
 * **Proper Alignment**: Take your time to align the sublimation paper correctly to prevent any misprints.
 * **Monitor Temperature and Time**: Follow the recommended settings for your equipment to avoid over or under-heating.

+## T﻿he Money you Save

+W﻿hat saves you the most money here is the ability to create branding at low quantities.
+To even get close to these savings you would need to purchase several thousand boxes to qualify for lower prices.
+If you are a small business this barrier to entry can be difficult, not just for the money spent but even having the room to store all these boxes.

+* Sublimation paper 7 cents a sheet.
+* Sublimation Ink 3 cents per letter page printed.
+* B﻿lank box 9x6x2 white media mailer .65 cents each

+  T﻿he total for self printing comes out to .75 per box with a minimum order of 25 boxes.
+In contrast it cost $4.52 per box with a minimum order of 25 boxes.
+At 100 boxes this does drop down to $2.64 but you are still looking at more than 3 times the price and this is not inclusive of shipping.
+Sadly the amount you save still only drops to about $1.05 even when ordering 50K printed boxes.
+When your company needs 50k boxes, $1.05 per box would then be absolutely worth it.
+If you are not there yet, self printing is a great option as you scale.

 ## Conclusion